 Attorneys Who Hold Insurance Agencies Accountable

 Attorneys Lee Eadon Isgett Popwell & Owens has expertise in first party insurance disputes, also known as Bad Faith Insurance cases.
 In these types of cases, the recovery arises from the wrongful handling or denial of claims made by people who are covered under contracts of insurance.
 Most often, these are life insurance policies where premiums have been paid and benefits are delayed or denied upon the death of the insured.
+In these cases it is advised to hire a Insurance Lawyer to represent you for the best possible results.

 People are often fooled by the true intentions of an insurance company.
 While it may seem as though the insurance company representatives are looking out for your best interest, the reality is that the company is their top priority.
 That means they will often try to maneuver their way around paying out what is rightfully owed to individuals who have a legitimate claim.
 That is why it’s important to have someone on your side working against those who practice bad faith Insurance tactics.
 LEIP Law is home to attorneys that will fight for you so that you are not taking advantage of by any insurance company that tries to swindle you out of what is rightfully yours.